 - To consider ways in which identities are formed and culture/history is produced.

-to cultivate creative thinking and the development of novel strategies.
+- to cultivate creative, critical thinking and the development of novel strategies.

-This studio will look at photography’s role as a way of documenting and understanding architecture.
-However our main focus will be on the relationship between architect, the building and the photographer.
-Working with Melbourne-based architects students will gain a practical and theoretical understanding.
-Students will be encouraged to develop an individual approach and interpretation while considering the intentions of the architect.
-Students will produce work that is considered and responsive and is the product of communication (with architects etc) research, planning (developing an individual approach) & innovation.
+This studio will look at photography’s role in documenting architecture and creating a sense of understanding of the architectural space.
+Our focus will be on the relationship between the architect, the building, and the photographer.
+Working with Melbourne-based architects you will gain a practical and theoretical understanding of the role the photographer within the industry.
+You will be encouraged to develop an individual approach and interpretation while considering the intentions of the architect.
+You will produce work that is considered and responsive and is the product of communication (with architects etc.) research, planning (developing an individual approach) & innovation.

-- Create an understanding of the photographer’s role within this area and the industry in a broader sense.
+- Create an understanding of the photographer’s role within architectural photography and the industry in a broader sense.

 - Understand the role of the photographer as a conduit - translating an understanding of the 3-dimensional space to the photograph.

-6. Forms of Encounter & Exchange: The Photo Lab Studio, Collingwood
+Forms for Encounter & Exchange: The Collingwood Studio

-Current and previous partners include Bus Projects, Collingwood Yards, The Social Studio, Customs Square (The Hub), Good Cycles Social Enterprise Hub, Good Cycles, RHYMS (with Drummond Street Services), Collingwood College, Cultivating Community, The Wellington Centre, The Out For Good Project (with the Centre for Innovative Justice), The Big Umbrella (with ABC Fact Check), The Bendigo Hotel, Visual Stories workshop (with the Centre for Multicultural Youth), the Tote, and Wurundjeri Woi Wurrung Tribal Land Council.
+The Social Studio, Bus Projects, Composite, Customs Square (The Hub), Good Cycles Social Enterprise Hub, RHYMS (with Drummond Street Services), Collingwood College, Cultivating Community, The Wellington Centre, The Big Umbrella (with ABC Fact Check), Visual Stories workshop, the Tote, and walking tours with Uncle Colin Hunter from the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation.

 Studio and learning aims: